 “It is never too late to create positive change in a child’s life.”

 —Daniel J. Siegel

-As a Licensed Marriage & Family Therapist specializing in children, teens, and families, my approach is relational and integrative.
+As a Licensed Marriage & Family Therapist specializing in trauma, adoption, and non-traditional families, my approach is relational and integrative.
 Research shows that the single strongest predictor of outcome in therapy—stronger than the method used or the years of experience of the clinician—is the quality of the relationship that develops between the therapist and client.
 Growth and change take place within that safe and nonjudgmental therapeutic relationship marked by acceptance of the whole person, reflective curiosity, and empathic support.

 Because many of the adults and children I work with have had difficult life experiences that make them wary of trusting anyone, building connection is often the first step on their journey to healing, growth, and change.
 I support individual adults as well as children on this journey and often work with parents and child together when early life experiences have led to insecure or disorganized attachment between child and parents.

-Rather than applying a one-size-fits-all approach based on a single method of therapy, I integrate various approaches to meet the needs and challenges of a specific child, teen, parent, and family.
-Because every child and every family is unique, I work collaboratively with clients—and, if appropriate, with schools and professionals in other fields—to provide a comprehensive, individualized treatment plan.
+Rather than applying a one-size-fits-all approach based on a single method of therapy, I integrate various approaches to meet the needs and challenges of a specific child, teen, adult, and family.
+Because every person and every family is unique, I work collaboratively with clients—and, if appropriate, with schools and professionals in other fields—to provide a comprehensive, individualized treatment plan.
 Depending on individual needs, my work integrates a number of theories:

 - child, adolescent & adult development